mattischrome/console-blog/content/posts/the-birds-and-then-the-bees/index.md

 ![An early sighting of a blue tit at the bird box](images/01_blue_tit_early_sighting.jpg)

-Over the next few weeks we saw definite signs of next building activity.
-We began to take almost as much interest in the visits of neighbouring cats as own cats did.
+Over the next few weeks we saw definite signs of nest building activity.
+Blue Tit 1 and Blue Tit 2 fussing back and forth.
+(We thought there were two but I don't think we saw the two together until later.)

+We began to take almost as much interest in the visits of neighbouring cats as our own cats did.
 One of them, a black cat with white legs whom we dubbed Socks, was an almost daily visitor.
 Ingrid, growing fearful that the unseen brood might become a tasty snack for Socks, fashioned a sort of attempt at a barbed wire cordon.
 Well, a wire one anyway.

 It seemed to work.
 Socks began to avoid our garden.
 More likely from our shooing them off, rather than any effect of the wire.

 One sunny day, Ingrid was able to shoot three minutes of video with both parents popping in and out of the bird box with wriggling caterpillars in their beaks.

 ![Still from Ingrid's video of blue tit feeding young at the bird box](images/02_blue_tit_at_box.jpg)